 Yes, in some ways I do.
 It feels natural to me, and I do get joy out of taking care of people (and cats!).

-Yet, I find myself in recent years pulling away from relationships that require me to nurture.
+Yet I find myself in recent years pulling away from relationships that require me to nurture.
 I don’t want to be the nurturer in every area of my life.
-Because I’ve found that when I nurture others a pattern forms, and when a moment comes up where I might like a spot of nurturing I find I don’t have that support in return.
-Well, that isn’t the pattern or arrangement that’s been formed.
+I’ve found that when I nurture others a pattern forms, and when a moment comes up where I might like a spot of nurturing I find I don’t have that support in return.
+To that person, that isn’t the pattern or arrangement that’s been formed previously in the relationship.

 Likewise, I felt unloved and unsupported by people I cared about.

 In the worst case scenarios I do think that by being nurturing I did attract not so genuine people who would be happy to zap my energy or allow me to do things for them with no intention of balancing that relationship.
 I have had some rather upsetting situations from that kind of relationship.